TheDolentCity/jotun/src/content/docs/building-a-jotun/building-an-ai.md

 description: The steps to follow to build an AI.
 ---

-Jotun are deployed with a smart AI trained on auto-mech models.
-They help pilots perform all of their tasks and manage sub-routines for the Jotun such as scanning and evaluating reactor stability.
-Importantly, they are capable of autonomously operating the Jotun when the pilot leaves the seat empty.
+Jotun are deployed with a smart AI.
+They help Pilots perform all of their tasks and manage sub-routines for the Jotun such as scanning and evaluating reactor stability.
+Importantly, they are capable of autonomously operating the Jotun when the Pilot leaves the seat empty.
 These AI develop their own personalities over time.

 ### 1. Determine AI Model